foo123/Abacus/README.md

 ### Todo

 * apply built-in language `iterator`/`iterable` patterns (ES6 `iterator` protocol).
 Combinatorial objects additionaly support a `doubly-linked list`-like interface, i.e `prev`/`next` accessors **[DONE]**
-* support exact `biginteger` arithmetic computations e.g large factorials **[DONE]**, arithmetic routines have been made **dynamicaly pluggable** and one can use an external implementation, see examples
+* support exact `biginteger` arithmetic computations e.g large factorials **[DONE]**, arithmetic routines have been made **pluggable** and one can use an external implementation, see examples
 * support **multiple combined custom iterator orderings**, i.e  `lex`, `colex`, `reversed`, `reflected`, `random` seamlessly and uniformly, both forward and backward **[DONE]**, `random` ordering may be optimised further
 * support multiple combinatorial orderings (ie `lex`, `colex`, `reflex`, `refcolex`, `minimal`, ..) **directly in the successor methods**  instead of using post-transformations on object **[DONE]**
 * support **efficient successor methods** (preferably `CAT/Loopless` methods) to generate next/prev object from current object **[DONE]**
 * support **efficient ranking / unranking algorithms** and associated methods (preferably of `O(n)` or `O(nlgn)` complexity) for supported orderings **[DONE]**
-* support **unique and uniform random ordering traversals** for all combinatorial objects, so that the space of a combinatorial object can be traversed in **any random ordering uniquely and unbiasedly** (useful in some applications, eg backtracking) **[DONE]**, see reference, used as custom iterator ordering, see above, may be optimised further
+* support **unique and uniform random ordering traversals** for all combinatorial objects, so that the space of a combinatorial object can be traversed in **any random ordering uniquely and unbiasedly** (useful in some applications, eg backtracking) **[DONE]**, used as custom iterator ordering, may be optimised further
 * make sure the `random()` methods **uniformly and unbiasedly sample the combinatorial object space** (methods use unbiased sampling algorithms, however results in certain cases might depend on [quality of PRNGs](http://www0.cs.ucl.ac.uk/staff/d.jones/GoodPracticeRNG.pdf)) **[DONE]**
 * support algebraic composition/cascading of combinatorial objects to construct new combinatorial objects (eg `all combinations` = `all permutations` **OF** `all unique combinations`) **[DONE]**
 * support generation of supported combinatorial objects with additional **user-defined patterns/templates of constraints** to satisfy e.g *"only combinatorial objects matching `'(n)(m)(1){2}(){3}(0)((n+1))((n+m)){4}'`"* pattern.. **[DONE]**